EngelsI/ClassiCOL/README.md

   This is a minimal information file that gives an overview of the top results alongside some metadata from the batch search.

 - **The mixture multiple sequence alignment**:
-  These plots show per 'order' taxa the multiple sequence alignment of the selected proteins within the samples.
+  These plots show per taxonomic 'order' the multiple sequence alignment of the selected proteins within the samples.

 - **The before mixture analysis plot**:
   This plot shows the taxa that have been discarded from the mixture analysis.
-There needs to be enough 'order' level uniqueness in compare to other candidates
+There needs to be enough 'order' level uniqueness in comparison to other candidates

 - **Tree plot**:
   A tree plot is constructed based on distances amoung species based on measured data only.
 Theoretical sequences resemble potential missing taxa from the database reconstructed by the mixture algorithm.

 - **Taxonomic slope plots**:
-  This plots show the remaining candidates after mixture deconvolution.
-Per theoretical species the taxonomic distances are calculated to give a better understanding of the location within the taxonomic tree from a species not present in the database.
+  This plot shows the remaining candidates after mixture deconvolution.
+Per theoretical species, the taxonomic distances are calculated to give a better understanding of the location within the taxonomic tree for a species not present in the database.

 **WARNING:** The algorithm can use a substantial amount of the available CPU and memory.
 When not enough is free, there is a chance the algorithm will go into error.